kaigidwani/hfoss2024-blogs/_posts/2024-05-05-opendrinks-Karl-Choi.md

 # How I went about pursuing it

-I read the contributing doc on the Github for what code format I should adhere to when making a new contribution.
+I read the contributing doc on the GitHub for what code format I should adhere to when making a new contribution.
 I then went looking on the internet for a good, reputable, and positively received Jasmine Milk Tea recipe.
 This was actually harder than I thought it would be, since most of the recipes had very little reviews [5 or less] while others didn't have specific measurements for the ingredients.
 ![Lack of reviews](https://i.imgur.com/GOpGIXc.png)
 ![Lack of reviews 2](https://i.imgur.com/L832qFk.png)